 Choose the right issue

-Convenings can’t just be a photo opp; they have to be a genuine “collaboration opp.”
+Convenings can’t just be a photo op; they have to be a genuine “collaboration opp.”
 [Source: p.
 68, Innovative State].
 Calls to action need to focus on substantive challenges, and leadership should beware a dilution effect from over-frequent or inappropriate use of the approach.
 Choosing the right issue is important for generating commitments and follow-through from CEOs, industry leaders, and organizational heads.
 Be wary of choosing an issue that relies overly on legislative or judicial changes for sufficient advancement, should the convening be seen as unsuccessful and decrease future participation from external stakeholders.

 Understand context before engagement